 In the Travelocity survey of 1,300 people's preferences and needs regarding beer tourism in the United States, the travel site worked with the Brewers Association to determine the best large metro areas that can aptly provide an easy and refreshing vacation.

-6. Santa Rose-Petaluma, California
+6. Santa Rosa-Petaluma, California

 Three words: Pliny the Elder.
 Funnily enough, Russian River Brewing was founded by Korbel Champagne Cellars in 1997 and since then, pioneered a craft beer cult around the elusive Pliny the Elder, a double IPA first brewed in 2000.